Presenter: Paula Leslie, PhD, FRCSLT, CCC-SLP

 When striving for autonomy and the push for clinical beneficence clash, service providers need sound advice based on current best practice.
-Participants will learn a comprehensive model of medical ethics and how this can be combined with evidence-based practice.
+In this course, participants will learn a comprehensive model of medical ethics and how this can be combined with evidence-based practice.
 This approach can be successfully applied to clinical practice in order to better manage complex cases.
-Offered for 0.1 ASHA CEU – 1 Contact Hour.
+Course focus is the adult population.
+Offered for 0.1 ASHA CEUs – 1 Contact Hour.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.